ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 * **noLabel**
   ``String`` displayed as a label for the 'No' button on JavaScript Confirm popup box.

-* **closeConfirmation**
-  ``String`` displayed in a JavaScript Confirm popup box when the close button is pressed, but unsaved data in local HTML forms is detected.
-If no ``closeConfirmation`` object property is found, PEB shuts down all running Perl scripts and exits.

 ## Perl Scripts API